 A strong credit history

-A minimum age of 21* or more
+A minimum age of 21*.

 Watch out for annual fees

-For example, if a platinum card would earn you £50 cashback each year but charged an annual fee of £60, it would not be worth it.
+For example, if a platinum cashback credit card would earn you £50 cashback each year but charged an annual fee of £60, it wouldn’t be worth having.

-What is a credit limit?
+What is credit utilisation?